 Where to Find the Celestron 114 LCM Computerized Telescope

 At TelescopeReviewer.com, we always recommend purchasing your telescopes from a reliable source.
-Even though you might be tempted to go to a second hand seller for a few bucks off, we greatly suggest that you get your product new, from a website like Amazon.
+Even though you might be tempted to go to a second hand seller for a few bucks off, we greatly suggest that you get your product new, from online retailers like Amazon.
 Sometimes, you can find offers that include discounts and/or free shipping in the United States.
-Just make sure that you get your telescope from the official Celestron seller on Amazon.
+If you choose to buy it from Amazon, just make sure that you get it from the official Celestron seller.

 The Celestron 114LCM Computerized Telescope comes with two eyepieces: a 9mm one and a 25mm one, both measuring 1.25″.
 It is focused on bright optics, which allows you to see both Jupiter’s cloud belts and Saturn’s rings.
 You can also spot objects in deep space, like galaxies and star clusters.